Boron: A Metalloid

 Its ability to dissolve and remove oxide metal makes it ideal for welding fluxes.
 Boron trichloride can remove nitrides and carbides from molten steel.
 Boron trichloride can be used to make aluminum and magnesium.
 Zinc and copper alloys are also made.

-The presence of metal borides in powder metallurgy increases conductivity as well as mechanical strength.
-Their presence in ferrous products increases corrosion resistance, hardness, and in titanium alloys used for jet frames and turbine parts, they increase mechanical strength.
+The presence of metal borides in powder metallurgy increases conductivity and mechanical strength.
+Their presence in ferrous products increases corrosion resistance and hardness, and in titanium alloys used for jet frames and turbine parts, they increase mechanical strength.

 Boron fibers are created by depositing the element of hydride on tungsten wire.
-They are solid and light structural materials used in aerospace applications and golf clubs or high-tensile tape.
+They are solid and light structural materials used in aerospace applications, golf clubs, or high-tensile tape.

 NdFeB magnets must contain Boron to function appropriately in high-strength permanent magnetics.
-These magnets are used in electric motors and wind turbines as well as a variety of electronic devices.
-The third most difficult known substance, Boron carbide, can make armors, bulletproof vests, abrasives, and wear parts.
+These magnets are used in electric motors, wind turbines, and various electronic devices.
+The third most difficult known substance, Boron carbide, can make armor, bulletproof vests, abrasives, and wear parts.